Short Madrid travel guide

 Short Madrid travel guide – final thoughts

 We fell for Madrid because the life that runs relentlessly through the streets here still excites us.
-Here is a place where Europe’s most vibrant passions are the fabric of daily life.
+Here is where Europe’s most vibrant passions are the fabric of daily life.
 Yet Madrid is also one of the most open cities on earth, and it doesn’t matter where you’re from: ‘If you’re in Madrid, you’re from Madrid.’

 Related articles